IgorSusmelj/rustynum/docs/tutorials/better-matrix-operations.md

 ## Next Steps

-- Check out our [API Reference](../../api/) for a complete list of functions and classes.
+- Check out the [API Reference](../../api/) for a complete list of functions and classes.
-- Explore more advanced examples in our upcoming [Tutorials](../).
+- Explore more advanced examples in the upcoming [Tutorials](../).
-- Contribute your own ideas or ask questions on our [GitHub](https://github.com/IgorSusmelj/rustynum).
+- Contribute your own ideas or ask questions on [GitHub](https://github.com/IgorSusmelj/rustynum).

 Matrix operations are a cornerstone of computational tasks, and RustyNum offers a Python-friendly path to faster, more efficient code.
 By tapping into Rust’s low-level optimizations, you can scale your projects without changing your entire workflow.